-Regarding this fact, some authors suggested that the mandibular wisdom teeth should be removed at least six months preoperatively.^{9,12} However, other authors concluded that the intraoperative third molar minimizes mandibular removal postoperative complications.1 Moreover, the correlation between depth and angulation of impacted mandibular third molar and the occurrence of the bad split remained controversial.19 We observed that the presence of impacted mandibular third molars during BSSO surgery increased 3.7 times the chance of bad splits incidence.
+Regarding this fact, some authors suggested that the mandibular wisdom teeth should be removed at least six months preoperatively.^{9,12} However, other the authors concluded that intraoperative minimizes mandibular third molar removal postoperative complications.1 Moreover, the correlation between depth and angulation of impacted mandibular third molar and the occurrence of the bad split remained controversial.19 We observed that the presence of impacted mandibular third molars during BSSO surgery increased 3.7 times the chance of bad splits incidence.
 This result was in line with Camargo et al.,8 Verveij et al.,12 and Reyneke et al.20 findings.

-Additionally, Mensink et al. found a significant correlation between the intraoperative removal of mandibular third molar and the incidence of bad splits.9 However, a meta-analysis done by Steenen et al.1 stated that there was no evidence that the presence of wisdom tooth, as well as the patient's age, increased the risk of bad split.
-Doucet et al. also revealed no correlation between the presence of mandibular third molar and the bad splits incidence.21 Nevertheless, several earlier studies have shown that the surgeon's experience and surgical accuracy were the risk factors that might influence the incidence of bad fracture.^{9,22,23} density increases, and osteotomy becomes more difficult and complicated.
+Additionally, Mensink et al. found a significant correlation between the intraoperative removal of mandibular third molar and the incidence of bad splits.
+However, a meta-analysis done by Steenen et al. stated that there was no evidence that the presence of wisdom tooth, as well as the patient's age, increased the risk of bad split.
+Doucet et al. also revealed no correlation between the presence of mandibular third molar and the bad splits incidence.
+Nevertheless, several earlier studies have shown that the surgeon's experience and surgical accuracy were the risk factors that might influence the incidence of bad fracture.
+9,22,23

+In our study, age and gender had minimal and insignificant effects on the bad split incidence; however, older age and female gender had a higher risk for the bad split occurrence.
+One possible reason might be that in the older ages, the bone density increases, and osteotomy becomes more difficult and complicated.
 Moreover, the anatomical weakness of the mandible in females justifies a higher risk of fractures in this gender.
 In addition, these two variables (age and gender), as mentioned by Reyneke et al.20 and Mehra et al.,17 did not have a significant effect on the bad split incidence.
 In consistent with this finding, Kriwalsky et al. described aging as a risk factor for incidence of bad splits without a third molar removal association.11